 Sometimes children who are not in any immediate danger are not removed from home.
 However, a caseworker or other concerned individual still believes the family needs to be under the supervision of the court.
 In these cases, a petition may be filed asking the court for a hearing.
 A judge will decide if supervision is required.
 This is the adjudication or petition hearing.
 An adjudication hearing is held whether the children were removed or whether they stayed with their parents.
 At this hearing, the judge decides whether or not supervision is required and if they decide it is, where the child should live and what services are needed to help make things better.
 This last part is called the “disposition.

 Even if children have not been removed from the home, they can still be placed under the supervision of the court.

-Once this has happened, a judge or juvenile court master will schedule hearings to see what progress is being made to fix the problems that brought everyone into court.
+Once this has happened, a judge or juvenile court officer will schedule hearings to see what progress is being made to fix the problems that brought everyone into court.
 These hearings are called review hearings, but some courts call them status hearings or merit hearings.
-The judge or juvenile court master will also schedule a permanency review hearing.
+The judge or juvenile court hearing officer will also schedule a permanency review hearing.
 At the permanency hearing, the judge also checks to see if the permanency goal is still the right one.
 You can read more about permanency options elsewhere in this section.